skypilot-org/skypilot/examples/distributed-pytorch/README.md

 sky launch -c train-rdzv train-rdzv.yaml
 ```

-In the [train-rdzv.yaml](./train-rdzv.yaml), we use `torchrun` to launch the training and set the arguments for distributed training using environment variables provided by SkyPilot.
+In [train-rdzv.yaml](./train-rdzv.yaml), we use `torchrun` to launch the training and set the arguments for distributed training using [environment variables](https://docs.skypilot.co/en/latest/running-jobs/environment-variables.html#skypilot-environment-variables) provided by SkyPilot.

 ```yaml
 run: |